plotly/orca/README.md

 - Right-click on the orca icon, then click on _Properties_ and copy the _Starts in_ field
 - In the command prompt, run `PATH %PATH%;<paste the "Starts in" field here>`

-Note that, step 2 creates an orca icon on your Desktop.

 ### Linux

 - Run `$ chmod +x orca-X.Y.Z-x86_64.AppImage`